gaycookie/Wallpaper-Roulette/README.md

 By default this script removes all the downloaded wallpapers when a new one is set.
 If you would like this script to preserve the downloads, set this to `false`.

+This feature can save up bandwidth if the wallpaper was used before,
+so it doesn't have to download the same one twice.

 [Konachan]: https://konachan.net/
 [tags]: https://konachan.net/tag?name=&type=&order=count
 [ratings]: https://konachan.net/help/ratings